freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

         public void setBrightness(int rangeValue, Config params) {
                 //executes the developer level command associated with
                 //'set brightness' action defined in the object definition file.
-                //the parameter 'params' has inside the data for the correct execution of the action. boolean executed = execute("set brightness", params);
+                //the parameter 'params' contains the data for the correct execution of the action. boolean executed = execute("set brightness", params);
                 if (executed) {
                     powered.setValue(true); //if dimmed the light is on